any-docs/css/content/reference/properties/mask-image/index.md

 ### Masking with SVG `<mask>`

 This example demonstrates using SVG {{svgelement("mask")}} elements as masks.
-In this case, the color of the mask matters as the {{cssxref("mask-type")}} value for SVG masks defaults to `luminance`, which means white opaque areas (100% luminance) will be masked and visible, transparent and black areas (0% luminance) will be clipped, and anything in between will be partially masked.
+In this case, the color of the mask matters as the `mask-type` value for SVG masks defaults to `luminance`, which means white opaque areas (100% luminance) will be masked and visible, transparent and black areas (0% luminance) will be clipped, and anything in between will be partially masked.

 #### HTML